unadev42/Material-Specific-GSCM-Simulator/README.md

-# Material-Aware Geometry-Based Stochastic Channel Modeling
+# Material Specific Geometry-Based Stochastic Channel Modeling

 This repository contains the implementation of my Master thesis project,
 **“Incorporating Material Characteristics in GSCM for Accurate Channel Modeling in Urban Scenarios”**,